innovation-options/io-web/content/posts/accounting_problem/index.md

+---
-Title: Accounting is the Problem
+title: Accounting is the Problem
 Date: 2020-01-01
 Slug: accounting-is-the-problem
 Category: learn
 Status: published
 Summary: How the prevailing accounting system results in innovation failure.
+---

 Imagine yourself as a product manager for a large Fortune 500 firm with a new product idea.
 So you go to finance and say, "Hey, I've got this idea and need some funding."
 And they say, "Great, the firm needs new innovation -- what's the ROI?".